102C McConnell Hall

 |Second Language Competency||

-Second Language Study Through the 504 Level
+Second Language Study Through the 402 Level or equivalent proficiency

-Second semester, second year
+Second semester, first year

 Study, Directed Research, Internship or Service/Volunteer Experience Abroad